MichLiang/michliang.github.io/musings.md

 7.5/10 | I'm Glad My Mom Died by Jennette McCurdy (Audiobook)

  - A memoir by iCarly and Sam & Cat star Jennette McCurdy about her struggles as a former child actor.
- - This was my first audiobook, and it was very well done piece of a unique human experience.
+ - This was my first audiobook, and it was very well done account of a unique human experience.
 The fact that Jennette herself reads it really adds to the experience.

 7/10 | Midwives by Chris Bohjalian